The low glycemic (low GI) diet is based on the concept of the glycemic index (GI).

 Like the GI, the GL has three classifications:

 - High: 20 or more

-The GI is still the most important factor to consider when following the low-GI diet.
+The GI is still the most important factor to consider when following the low GI diet.

-However, the Glycemic Index Foundation, an Australian organization raising awareness about the low-GI diet, recommends that people also monitor their GL.

-It recommends that people aim to keep their total daily GL under 100.
+However, the Glycemic Index Foundation, an Australian nonprofit raising awareness about the low GI diet, recommends that people also monitor their GL and aim to keep their total daily GL under 100.

-Otherwise, the easiest way to aim for a GL under 100 is to choose low-GI foods when possible and consume them in moderation.
+Otherwise, the easiest way to aim for a GL under 100 is to choose low GI foods when possible and consume them in moderation.

 Diabetes is a complex disease that affects millions of people worldwide (6).

 Those who have diabetes are unable to process sugars effectively, which can make it difficult to maintain healthy blood sugar levels.